 Your race age is your age on race day.

 NO!
 Rules of the road apply for the Arcadia Grit & Gravel – this is an open course, meaning you’ll be sharing the road with CARS and in any fight with a bike, they win.
 If you’re caught crossing the centerline, your number will be recorded and you’ll face automatic disqualification.
 SAFETY IS OUR FIRST CONCERN (with fun being a very, very close second)!

-The Wednesday before the race, at midnight.
+The Thursday before the race, at noon.
 After that you’ll have to wait to register on race day, which will cost $10 more than online registration.
 No registration will be accepted on the Thursday or Friday before race day, though there will be race day Registration.

 Packet pickup and late registration is race day, Saturday from 7:30 a.m. to 9:45 a.m. at the Pleasant Valley Community Center on Glovers Lake Road, a quarter mile east of M22 in Arcadia.
 Please note: there will be NO Friday packet pick up.

 You may confirm your entry by going to www.raceservices.com.